sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - [Docker-Compose for Django and React with Nginx reverse-proxy and Let's encrypt certificate](https://saasitive.com/tutorial/docker-compose-django-react-nginx-let-s-encrypt/)
 - [Docker & Kubernetes: The Practical Guide](https://www.udemy.com/course/docker-kubernetes-the-practical-guide/)

+## Docker

+- Docker, unlike hypervisors, is not meant to virtualize environments of the different systems.
+Main purpose of Docker is to package and containerize the application and to ship it and to run it anywhere, at any time, as many times as desired.

-## General
+## Container

 - **Containers** are isolated environments that have seperate processes, network and mounts, but share the same OS kernel.
 Applications are separated and can use different libraries and have different dependencies.

-- Docker, unlike hypervisors, is not meant to virtualize environments of the different systems.
-Main purpose of Docker is to package and containerize the application and to ship it and to run it anywhere, at any time, as many times as desired.
+## Image

 - **Docker image** is just a package template that is used to create containers.

+- Image can be viewed as a set of layers where each command inside a Dockerfile is a separate layer.
+Each layer is cached and **can be re-used if no changes were made within this layer and layers before it**.
+It is therefore important to think through the order of each command to optimize building process.

+- Docker image is read-only - after code is built image is locked.
+To make changes in code it needs to be rebuilt and new image needs to be created.

-Images for different technologies are available on **Docker Hub**.
+- Images for different technologies are available on **Docker Hub**.

 ## Commands

+### Containers

 - To run a new instance of an app use: `docker run [container]`.
 Use `run -d` to run a container in a detached mode.
 To attach a container running in a detached state use `docker attach [container_id]`.

-- To list all installed images `docker images` or `docker image ls`.
+  - Use `-it` flag to expose a container's terminal with which we can interact.

 - `docker ps` - lists currently running containers. `docker ps -a` - lists all containers (running currently or in the past).

 - `docker stop [container]` - stops running container.

 - `docker rm [container]` - removes a container permanently.

+- `docker start [image]` - restarts stopped container (it does not create a new container) and runs it in the detached mode.
+Add `-a` flag to restart a container in an attached mode.

+- `docker attach [container]` - attaches current terminal to the running container.

+- `docker logs [container]` - fetches the logs printed by a container.

+  - Add `-f` flag to keep on listening to the changes in the container logs (equivalent of attaching to the container).

+### Images

+- To list all installed images `docker images` or `docker image ls`.

 - `docker rmi [image]` - removes an image (all related containers must be stopped before deleting an image).